ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 - **--output value** - Specify output in JSON format.
 - **-q, --quiet** - Suppress verbose output.

 The `AUTHENTICATION_ALGORITHM` must be `disabled` if and only if `ENCRYPTION_ALGORITHM` is `aes128gcm16`, `aes192gcm16`, or `aes256gcm16`.
 {: note}

 ### Command examples
 {: #command-examples-vpn-create-ipsec-policy}

-- Create an IPsec policy by using SHA 256 authentication, AES 128 encryption, and PFS with DH Group 14:

    ```sh
    ibmcloud is ipsec-policy-create my-ipsec-policy sha256 aes128 group_14